Donders-Institute/bidscoin/docs/workflow.rst

 Main window
 ^^^^^^^^^^^

 As shown below, the main window of the bidseditor opens with separate data mapping tabs for each data format that is present in the bidsmap (here ``DICOM mappings`` and ``PAR mappings``).
 The data mapping tabs consist of a ``Participant labels`` table and a ``Data samples`` table.
 By default, the participant table contains `dynamic <bidsmap.html#special-bidsmap-features>`__ ``<<filepath:regexp>>`` property values, which are used to extract the subject and session labels from the path of the source data during bidscoiner runtime.
 Alternatively, you can put a dynamic attribute value there (e.g. <<PatientName>>) if you want to extract that information from the source header.
 The data samples table shows a list of input files (left side) that uniquely represent all the different data types in the sourcedata repository, in conjunction with a preview of their ``BIDS output`` names (right side).
-The BIDS output names are shown in red if they are not BIDS compliant, striked-out gray when the runs will be ignored / skipped in the conversion to BIDS, otherwise it is colored green.
+The BIDS output names are shown in red if they are not BIDS compliant, crossed-out gray when the runs will be ignored / skipped in the conversion to BIDS, otherwise it is colored green.

 .. figure:: ./_static/bidseditor_main.png